ZBHlily/Accenture-2-Yelp-Review-Analysis/README.md

 ### **NEXT STEPS**
 1. Regions
     - Filter out specific regions
-       -  for all 50 states or even cities since each of them have different tastes and preferences
+       -  For all 50 states or even cities since each of them have different tastes and preferences
 2. Cuisines
     - Add more categories of cuisine
-       -  more dish options like having a Hawaiian cuisine or korean cuisine
+       -  More dish options like having a Hawaiian cuisine or korean cuisine
 3. Pipeline
     - Deploy Pipeline
        -  New business owners can use our insights to see what customers are looking for in that particular country/cuisine